Who we are

 Southport Salvation Army is a church at the heart of Southport for people of all ages.

-We're a church of ordinary people who are exploring how faith can change us and the communities where we live, work and socialise.
+We're a group of ordinary people who are exploring how knowing Jesus can change us and the communities where we live, work and socialise.

 We'd love to get to know you, so why not read on and find out more?